tyrauber/mongodb-rails3-tutorial/README.md

 ### No Migration

-There are no migrations in a MongoDB Rails Application.
-MongoDB does not use ActiveRecord, therfore it doesn't require database migrations.
-The application data schema is structured in the model.
+There are no migrations in a MongoDB, MongoMapper Rails 3 Application.
+There is no ActiveRecord, database migrations or ActiveModel validations.
+The application data schema is structured and vailidated by MongoMapper in the model.

 ### Create a Model without ActiveRecord::Base

-A MongoDB, Rails 3 application does not use ActiveRecord, therefore your model should not include "< ActiveRecord::Base" in your Model's class declartion.
+The model should not include "< ActiveRecord::Base" in the model's class declartion.
 For example, let's say we were creating a model called Movie, at app/models/movie.rb.
 The top line of the model would simply be:

-	class Entities
+	class Movies

 As opposed to the normal class declaration of:

-	class Entities < ActiveRecord::Base
+	class Movies < ActiveRecord::Base

-If you include ActiveRecord::Base, you will get errors when running the Rails Application because ActiveRecord is not included in the Application.

 ### Include MongoMapper:Document in the Model

-We have required the MongoMapper gem in the application through the GEMFILE, but we must also include it in our models.
+We have included the MongoMapper gem in the application through our Gemfile, but we must also include it in our models.
 Therefore, after our class declaration we must add the following line to our model:

 	include MongoMapper::Document